latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 ### Current status

 As of now, commit-reveal remains **optional**.
-However, the recommendation from core developers is to enable it unless you have a specific, well-understood reason not to.
+However, the recommendation is to enable it unless you have a specific, well-understood reason not to.

 ## Detection and analysis